-Please submit this form Referrer's Details via email to C IS.MACE@leeds.o gov.uk

 Referrer's Name:

 Referrer's Agency:

 Telephone:

 Email:

 Date of Referral:

 Child's Details

 Name:

 DOB: Mosaic ID:

 Ethnicity: Gender:

 Address: Sibling(s):

 Is the child open to CSWS?
 Yes / No Is the child open to Early Help?
 Yes / No

 Does the child have a disability or SEN?
 Is the child attending an educational provision?
-(Please state) Yes / No
+Yes / No

 What type of educational provision does the child attend?
-(Please state details of their timetable and attendance)
+(Please state details of their timetable and attendance) , reace state)

 What service(s) are currently working with the child?

-Type of Exploitation: (please tick) CSE CCE Both CSE & CCE
+Type of Exploitation: (please tick) CSE CCE □ Both CSE & CCE

 Has the child experienced online abuse?
-Yes / No

-(please delete)

-Yes / No
+(If yes, please state which online platforms/names) Yes / No

+Has a Child Exploitation Assessment (Toolkit) becompleted? (please tick) (please delete) Yes / No Date of last toolkit: